Spicy Cole Slaw

 In addition to being a perfect side, this cole slaw also tastes divine when it gets piled on top of homemade Slow Cooker Pulled Pork Sandwiches!
 Have you had cole slaw on a pulled pork sandwich before?
 It’s fabulous!

-Prep Time: 20 min
+Prep Time: 20 minutes

-Total Time: 2 hr 20 min
+Total Time: 2 hours 20 minutes

 • 1 cup shredded carrots

-• 3 green onions, chopped
+• 3 green onions chopped

-• 1 1/2 cups cucumber, shredded or diced (I used seedless, if you use a regular cucumber, try to remove as many seeds as possible)
+• 1 1/2 cups cucumber shredded or diced.
+I used seedless, if you use a regular cucumber, try to remove as many seeds as possible.

-• 1 teaspoon lemon juice
+• 1 tsp lemon juice

 • 1/4 cup apple cider vinegar

-• 2 tablespoons granulated sugar
+• 2 tbsp granulated sugar

-• 3/4 teaspoon salt
+• 3/4 tsp salt

-• 1/2 teaspoon black pepper
+• 1/2 tsp black pepper

-• 1/2 cup mayo
+• 1/2 cup mayonnaise

-• 2 tablespoons sour cream
+• 2 tbsp sour cream

-• 1 1/2 tablespoons prepared creamy horseradish
+• 1 1/2 tbsp prepared creamy horseradish

-3. When the dressing is well combined with the veggies, cover the bowl and refrigerate for at least two hours before serving.
+• When the dressing is well combined with the veggies, cover the bowl and refrigerate for at least two hours before serving.

-4. *If you want this cole slaw really spicy, increase the amount of cayenne pepper and red pepper flake that you use.
+*If you want this cole slaw really spicy, increase the amount of cayenne pepper and red pepper flake that you use.

 Recipe adapted from